telephone: 757 630 5942

 $300.00 -

-Travel outside South Hampton Roads is charged at $0.75 per mile round trip.
+Travel outside Hampton Roads is charged at $0.75 per mile round trip.

 Label and case design can be arranged.
 While I do have some artistic taste, I am not a graphic artist.
 If you want an attractive but utilitarian label, I can do that.
 If you want state-of-the-cover-art, we'll put you in touch with some terrific artists.

-CDs can be ordered in any quantity from 1 to 100,000 or more.
+CDs and DVDs can be ordered in any quantity from 1 to 100,000 or more.
 Prices vary and are all very reasonable.

 For those who need to produce demonstration recordings or for